Darylcosm0/petfind/README.md

 # TITLE
-## Petflix
+## petfind

-- Petflix is a web application that helps people find pets to adopt.
+- Petfind is a web application that helps people find pets to adopt.
 The project uses data  to display information about animals and organizations available for adoption.

 # Minimum Viable Product (MVP)
 The MVP for the project includes the following features: